 Bob Stickney, Associate AIA

-Bob Stickney, who brings 20 years of experience in the industry, is a principal and leader of Syska Dallas.
+Bob Stickney, who brings 20 years of experience in the industry, is a principal in the Dallas office.
 Bob joined Syska Hennessy Group to spearhead Syska’s workplace practice throughout the Texas region.
 Under his leadership, the Dallas office has grown from two employees in early 2006 to more than 30 employees today.

 His role is multifaceted: from successful execution of a wide variety of projects across multiple practice areas to guiding his team to strive for excellence.
 Bob is passionate about client relationships, and invests in mentoring colleagues to develop their relationship-building skills.